johnalison/obsidian-notes/Journal/29 April 2025 Tuesday.md

 # Chat Ornella
 - Has another job offer.
-- [ ] How long do we need her to stick around
+- [x] How long do we need her to stick around
 - [x] Ping Erics guys

 # Chat Seth / Jamie Re:avoiding overhead
+- Will declare it as "fabricated equipment"

 # [[HGC Management Meeting]]